mostafa-221/TelephoneBook/README.md

 # TelephoneBook
 Demo of a telephone book API application.

-The application can be run using
+The application needs maven and a jdk version of at least 8, the application can be run using
 ```shell script
 mvn spring-boot:run
 ```